Do you want to make cupcakes but don’t have a cupcake pan around? You might think you’ve hit an obstacle, but it’s actually not that big a deal!

 1 – Sheet Cake and a Circle Cutter

-When you think about what a cupcake actually is, you will discover that it is simply a small round cake in a paper wrapper that is topped with frosting.
+When you think about what a cupcake is, you’ll discover it’s simply a small round cake in a paper wrapper with pretty frosting.

-So how can you replicate this without a cupcake pan?
+So, how can you replicate this without a cupcake pan?
 The first way is to use a sheet cake and a circle cookie cutter.
-Let me explain.
+Let me take you through the steps slowly.

-Begin by baking a cake in a sheet pan or in a cake pan.
-Any thick flat cake will do!
-Ideally, you should bake the cake to be about as thick as a normal cupcake which is about two to three inches high.
+Begin by baking a cake in a sheet pan or a cake pan.
+Any thick, flat cake will do!
+Ideally, you should bake the cake to be about as thick as a normal cupcake, which is about two to three inches high.

-Now that you have your cake ready, you are halfway to perfect cupcakes!
+Now that you have your cake ready, you’re halfway to perfect cupcakes!

-Next, find a cookie cutter that has about the same diameter as a cupcake.
-A standard cupcake is three inches across so a three inch round cookie cutter is ideal.
+Next, find a cookie cutter that’s about the same diameter as a cupcake.
+A standard cupcake is three inches across, so a three-inch round cookie cutter is ideal.

 Use the cookie cutter to cut circles out of your sheet cake and place the circles into cupcake wrappers.
 Starting to look like a cupcake, right?

-Now, all that is left to do is add your favorite frosting on top and you are ready to go!
-Cupcake perfection with no cupcake tray needed.
+Now, all that’s left to do is add your favorite frosting, and you’re ready to go!

 2 – Fancy Silver Liners

-Have you ever seen the shiny silver cupcake papers that are quite thick and look like they are made of metal?
+Have you ever seen the shiny silver cupcake papers that are quite thick and look like they’re made of metal?

-Well, these are the best cupcake liners to use when you do not have a cupcake pan.
-All you have to do is line up the foil cupcake wrappers on a sheet tray, scoop your cupcake batter in and bake!
+Well, these are the best cupcake liners to use when you don’t have a cupcake pan.
+All you have to do is line up the foil cupcake wrappers on a sheet tray, scoop your cupcake batter in, and bake!

 3 – Mason Jar Lids

-If you do not have the silver foil cupcake papers and you do not have a cupcake pan, you can still make cupcakes using regular paper liners.
+If you don’t have the silver foil cupcake papers and you don’t have a cupcake pan, you can still make cupcakes using regular paper liners.

-You know the silver screw top to a mason jar?
-Gather as many as you can, these are going to act as your cupcake pan!
-You do not need the flat metal top of the mason jar and you do not need the jar itself, just the metal rings.
+Do you know the silver screw top to a mason jar?
+Gather as many as you can; these are going to act as your cupcake pan!
+You don’t need the flat metal top of the mason jar, and you don’t need the jar itself, just the metal rings.

 4 – Just Paper Liners

-I have found that if you place five paper cupcake liners on a sheet tray, all stuck together, they will support the weight of the cupcake batter as it bakes.
+I have found that if you place five paper cupcake liners on a sheet tray, all stacked together, they’ll support the weight of the cupcake batter as it bakes.

 Tada!
 You did it!